Linux Binary Installation

 2.5 Install Zmanda by first executing the backup server binaries, and then by executing the ZMC binaries as shown below.
 The order is important.
 Both installations will give you a few simple prompts, so be sure to answer those when they appear.
 You may run into a few more missing libraries during the installation of these binaries, depending on your Linux system.
 Please install the necessary libraries and retry the installer.

 // running the ZMC UI binary

-Enter setup-aee command and verify that all the backup server packages are installed and all the units are running.
+Enter the command setup-aee to verify that all the backup server packages are installed and all the units are running.

-Enter setup-zmc command and verify that all the zmc packages are installed and all the units are running.
+Enter the command setup-zmc to verify that all the zmc packages are installed and all the units are running.